 To avoid conflicts of interest, we plan divisions of responsibility in advance.
 We do not pursue our personal interests, or the interests of our related parties, in carrying out our duties.
 When a conflict of interest emerges, we transfer the responsibility for the decision to an impartial and unbiased person.

-Ethical principles and remuneration of the management
+Ethical principles and other governance

 Remuneration of the management